Sexual Harassment Laws in Employment

 The most commonly recognized form of sexual harassment involves quid pro quo harassment, in which a supervisor propositions a subordinate for sexual favors in exchange for a promotion, salary raise, or favorable shift assignment.
 Alternatively, quid pro quo harassment occurs when a rejection of a supervisor’s sexual advances results in a tangible loss of job benefits.

-Employers bear the burden of proving sexual harassment didn’t occur or that it happened for nondiscriminatory reasons.
-If an employee is successful, he or she can recover compensatory damages, including medical expenses, economic losses, loss of enjoyment, and back pay.
+If an employee is successful in a sexual harassment claim, he or she can recover compensatory damages, including medical expenses, economic losses, loss of enjoyment of life, and back pay.
 In certain cases when an employee can establish an employer’s malice or reckless indifference, punitive damages may be appropriate as well.

 Retaliation includes taking any adverse employment action against an employee who has asserted his or her right against discrimination.
 It is also unlawful for an employer to retaliate against a victim of sexual harassment for complaining to human relations, following grievance procedures, or filing a discrimination charge.

 An employer also may not retaliate against someone who assists with an EEOC investigation.
 For example, a coworker of an alleged victim may be asked to offer testimony in connection with a claim of sexual harassment.
 That coworker cannot be punished for offering truthful testimony, even if it corroborates the victim’s claims against the employer.

 Employment Law Center Contents